Shipping on all muskets is $35.00 and $20.00 on pistols

 EL02.
 ENFIELD 1853 MUSKET LOCK, TOWER 1862: This is a musket lock for an 1853 Enfield musket.
 It fully functional in half & full cock, and is all original.
 It is marked with the Crown and TOWER 1862 on the face plate, but hard to make out the makers name on the inside plate. $325.00

 F98.
-M1816 - CONVERSION MUSKET - CONFEDERATE SOUTH CAROLINA M1816 BAYONET: This is a great example of a classic conversion musket carried by Southern troops with a South Carolina marked M1816 bayonet!
+M1816 -CONFEDERATE CONVERSION MUSKET - M1816 BAYONET: This is a great example of a classic conversion musket carried by Southern troops with a US over SC marked M1816 bayonet!
 The gun is in great condition overall!
-The metal mostly has a smooth and even light brown patina.
+The metal mostly has a smooth even light brown patina.
 The stock is original and retains 98% of the original finish with some bumps and dings, and a small chip near the barrel tang.
-The lock-plate retains the original 1836 date, but the US and maker names were buffed down during the conversion, indicating the good possibility it is a Confedeate conversion.
+The lock-plate retains the original 1836 date, but the US and maker names were buffed down during the conversion, indicating a good possibility it is a Confedeate conversion.
 On the left side of the stock you can see the faint remains of the painted number 27.
 There were 37 units combined in the North and South that used the number 27.
 Of this total, there were fifteen 27th Confederate regiments.
 On the underside of the barrel it is marked "LXXIX" and where the barrel and bolster are welded it is marked "48 X X 48".
 These markings are common on Confederate arsenal altered and repaired muskets.
-I beleave the ram-rod is a replacement and not period but it has a nice matching patina.
-It is classic examples of a conversion musket compete with a Confederate South Carolina bayonet!
-It is a nice conversion musket with pretty good eye-appeal!$1995.00
+I beleave the ram-rod is a replacement and not period, but it has a nice matching patina.
+It is classic examples of a conversion musket compete with a Confederate conversion!
+It is a nice musket with pretty good eye-appeal!$1995.00

 F105.
 AUSTRIAN M1851 CARBINE - TYPE II: This is an Austrian M1851 Carbine - Type II complete with the unusual two ring sling arrangement and raised cheek piece common to many Austrian arms.
 The stock is in outstanding condition with the letter "W" on the right side.
 The action is strong, and works in both half and full cock positions.
 The barrel is marked and the bore has strong lands & groves.
 This one was not designed to have a ram-rod, which was carried separately.
 The M1851 carbine has long been considered an early war Federal import.$1175.00